 The outcome of the expedition will be determined by three broad groups of factors.
 The first is environmental (weather and snow conditions, etc).
 The second is the logistical approach taken by the expedition leaders and the strategies employed to embark on a summit bid.
 The third is your own preparation in the years prior to the expedition and how you perform whilst the expedition is underway.
 We can help design a training program that will both physically and mentally prepare you for the climb but you need to commit the time and energy to ensure you attain the correct conditioning.
 Read our AC Blog article 'Fit to Climb' for more information on how to physically prepare for your expedition.

 We know that the success of an expedition is determined by factors that are planned well in advance of the outset of the actual climbing.
 During our 26 previous seasons on Everest, we have observed many other groups attempting to climb the mountain.
 Many try to emulate our strategies without committing to the level of resources that we provide.

 Every step of the way, our office staff will be there to answer your questions.
 If they can’t, they will be happy to put you in touch with one of our Senior International Guides who will have first-hand knowledge of the climb.

-Our Base Camp menus are planned by Western-trained cooks and our busy kitchen is overseen by Head Chef Chhongba who has worked with AC for over 20 years.
-At Camp 2 we have a dedicated team of mountain cooks who produce a mind-boggling array of culinary delights at 6400m.
+Our Base Camp menus are planned and overseen by Western chefs and our busy kitchen Sherpa team have been working together for AC for many years.
+At Camp 2 we have a dedicated team of mountain cooks who produce a mind-boggling array of culinary delights at 6,400m/21,000ft.

 Clothing & Equipment